Patriotism: Surveys

 Since 1981, the World Values Survey polls for national values and beliefs.
-The survey includes the question "Are you proud to be [insert nationality]?"; the answers to which range from 1 (not proud) to 4 (very proud).
-They then use the average answer given to create comparisons between not only nations but also high and low income citizens.
+The survey includes the question "Are you proud to be [insert nationality]?" with responses ranging from 1 (not proud) to 4 (very proud).
+They then use the average answer to create comparisons not only between nations but also between high- and low-income citizens.

 In 2022, U.S. adults who said they were "extremely proud" to be an American hit an all-time low, according to a Gallup poll.